RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

     digest: "sha256:4d25e2fe601f7ffaeb4437cb6ced3518bc36edf34ebe98863c80836943d94529"
 ```

-Every secret in the namespace is a SOPS-encrypted file decrypted at sync time by ksops, including the federation signing key — the single credential that establishes this server's identity to the rest of the federation:
+Every secret in the namespace is a SOPS-encrypted file decrypted at sync time by ksops, including the federation signing key, the single credential that establishes this server's identity to the rest of the federation:

 ```yaml
 apiVersion: viaduct.ai/v1